japikas/ctrlx-mosquitto/README.md

 > https://device_address/solutions/webdav/appdata/mosquitto/mosquitto.conf

 WebDav can be mounted as remote file system, or accessed with separate applications like WinSCP, as explained [here](https://boschrexroth.github.io/ctrlx-automation-sdk/persistdata.html#accessing-configuration-files-per-webdav).
-Mac users can just mount the WebDav end-point in Finder by Go->[Connect to Server..](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromMacOSX.aspx)
+Mac users can simply mount the WebDav end-point in Finder by Go->[Connect to Server..](https://espace.cern.ch/winservices-help/DFS/WebDAV/Pages/UsingWebDAVFromMacOSX.aspx)

 Default configuration allows access from local host only.
 For test and development use, external access can be enabled like this: